flaport/dwm/README.md

 * download [patch](https://github.com/flaport/dwm/compare/upstream..fullscreen.diff)
 * see [branch](https://github.com/flaport/dwm/tree/fullscreen)

-Due to fakefullscreen, which limits the fullscreen of an application to its window size, we need a way to force fullscreen when we want it.
+Due to `fakefullscreen`, which limits the fullscreen of an application to its window size, we need a way to force fullscreen when we want it:
+`mod+ctrl+f`.

 ## Requirements
 In order to build `dwm` you need the Xlib header files.

 ## Installation
 Edit config.mk to match your local setup (`dwm` is installed into